core-wg/oscore/draft-ietf-core-object-security.md

 A. Check if the Outer Observe option is present and has value zero, and if so store this information.

-Insert the following step between step 6 and 7 of {{ver-req}}:
+Insert the following step between step 7 and 8 of {{ver-req}}:

-B. If Inner Observe and Outer Observe are both present and equal to zero, then and only then is this a registration request.
+B. If Inner Observe is present and has value zero, and Outer option is either not present or does not have value 0, then remove the Observe option.

-   * If this is a registration request, then in order to find the Sender Context and the request_piv for protecting  notifications, the attribute-value pair (Token, {Security Context, PIV}) is stored, overwriting PIV if a value already existed for that Token and Security Context.

-   * If this is not a registration request then remove the Observe option

-C. If Inner Observe is equal to one, then and only then is this a cancellation and the attribute-value pair stored in step B for that Token and Security Context is deleted.
+C. If Inner Observe has value one, then and only then this is a cancellation.
+If so, store this information.

-Note that the attribute-value pair stored in step B MUST be deleted whenever the Observation is cancelled or “forgotten”.
+Note that the attribute-value pair stored in step 7 of {{ver-req}} MUST be deleted whenever the Observation is cancelled or “forgotten”, but after the reponse has been processed (see step 6 in {{observe-prot-res}}).

 ## Protecting the Response {#prot-res}

 If a CoAP response is generated in response to an OSCORE request, the server SHALL perform the following steps to create an OSCORE response.
 Note that CoAP error responses derived from CoAP processing (step 9 in {{ver-req}}) are protected, as well as successful CoAP responses, while the OSCORE errors (steps 3, 4, and 7 in {{ver-req}}) do not follow the processing below, but are sent as simple CoAP responses, without OSCORE processing.

-1. Retrieve the Sender Context in the Security Context used to verify the request.
+1. Retrieve the Sender Context in the Security Context associated with the Token (see step 7 of {{ver-req}}).

 2. Compose the Additional Authenticated Data and the plaintext, as described in {{AAD}} and {{plaintext}}.
+The attribute-value pair stored in step 7 of {{ver-req}} is used to retrieve the request\_piv and request\_kid.

 3. Compute the AEAD nonce as described in {{nonce}}: